alek0991/iSAFE/FAQ.md

 <h4>Questions: </h4>

-When I try to run my vcf files the result is "Error: There are i gaps with size greater than 10kbp.
+When I try to run my vcf files the result is ```Error: There are i gaps with size greater than 10kbp.```

 >When there is a gap larger than ```--MaxGapSize``` (default: 10kbp) the program raise an error.
 You can ignore this by setting the ```--IgnoreGaps``` flag or you can change the maximum gap size threshold by ```--MaxGapSize```.